projectacrn/acrn-hypervisor/doc/introduction/index.rst

 =======================================

-Intel's current processor architectures provides support for device pass-through with VT-d.
+Intel's current processor architectures provides support for device passthrough with VT-d.
 VT-d maps guest physical address to machine physical address, so device can use guest physical address directly.
 When this mapping occurs, the hardware takes care of access (and protection), and the guest operating system can use the device as if it